jmansfie48/movies-db/MoviesDbNode/README.md

 # Movies DB
-Service with a database backend for storing and editing a movie collection
+Web application with a database backend for storing and editing a movie collection

 ## Agile Board
 An Agile Board for this exercise is available on Trello at https://trello.com/b/0HEmhdya/agile-board.

+## Demo
+Visit http://ec2-54-165-167-218.compute-1.amazonaws.com:3000/ to see the application in action.

 ## Tech Stack